splunk/public-o11y-docs/gdi/private-connectivity/private-connectivity-landing.rst

 **************************************

 .. meta::
-   :description: Options for private connectivity
+   :description: Options for private connectivity to send data to Splunk Observability Cloud.

 .. toctree::
    :hidden:

-   Private Connectivity using PrivateLink <aws-privatelink.rst>
+   aws-privatelink

 See the following to create private connections to send data to Splunk Observability Cloud: